hzozo/kubeedge_thesis_demo/README.md

 # KubeEdge Temperatue and Humidity Sensor Demo

+## Purpose of the project

+This project was established in order to demonstrate the use of cheap technological devices in edge computing.
+The project uses 3 cheap sensors - capable of reading temperature and humidity levels - in order to provide one reliable signal utilizing the capabilities of edge computing.
+The goal is to prove that one can make reliable measurements using cheaper devices at a possibly lower price, even if more of these devices are required.

 ## Description

-This demo requires the user to have two Xiaomi MiJia Bluetooth Temperature and Humidity sensors physically, which devices' readings will actually be taken in this demo.
+This demo requires the user to have two Xiaomi MiJia Bluetooth Temperature and Humidity sensors physically, which devices' readings will be taken and processed as part of this demo.
-The above readings will then be supplemented by a third signal that is generated randomly by the virtual signal application.
+The above readings will then be supplemented by a third signal that is generated randomly by the signal aggregator application.
-To save important memory resources (as the Raspberry Pi 3 has a very limited amount), the generation of the 3rd signal and the aggregation of the signals using a triple modular redundant algorithm, as well as the publishing of the aggregated signal all takes place in the virtual signal application.
+To save important memory resources (as the Raspberry Pi 3 has a very limited amount), the generation of the 3rd signal and the aggregation of the signals using a triple modular redundant algorithm, as well as the publishing of the aggregated signal all takes place in the signal aggregator application.

 ![function model](./images/function-level_model.jpg)